-- Check if there’s a device that is causing the problem, by rebooting all affected devices such as your computer, hubs, your router, and/or modem, whether your connection is working okay without connecting your VPN
+- Check if there’s a device that is causing the problem, by rebooting all affected devices such as your computer, hubs, your router, and/or modem, and whether your connection is working okay without connecting your VPN.

-- Ensure you entered the correct passwords (without spaces) and username
+- Ensure you entered the correct passwords (without spaces) and usernames.

-- Check date and time settings on your computer to ensure they’re correct
+- Check the date and time settings on your computer to ensure they’re correct.

 - Clear your browser cache as the old information you used before is still there.

 - Ensure you’re running the latest version of your VPN.

 - Ensure the server you’re connecting to is online and available.